 Spelling variations of this family name include: MacBretney, Bretny, Bretney, MacBratney, Vretny, Cretney, Cretnie, Cretny, McBretnach, McBratny, MacBraten, MacBretnie, McVretney and many more.

 Some of the McBratney family moved to Ireland, but this topic is not covered in this excerpt.
-Another 286 words(20 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Some of the first settlers of this family name were:

 McBratney Settlers in United States in the 19th Century

 - Samuel McBratney, who landed in Allegany (Allegheny) County, Pennsylvania in 1865

 - Bingham McBratney, aged 18, who arrived in America from Belfast, Ireland, in 1892